fbpx

 • Symptoms and Health Risks

-Above all, individuals exposed to Salmonella may experience symptoms such as diarrhea, fever, and abdominal cramps, typically appearing within six hours to six days after infection.
+Above all, individuals who exposed to Salmonella may experience symptoms such as diarrhea, fever, and abdominal cramps, typically appearing within six hours to six days after infection.
 While most cases resolve independently, severe illnesses requiring hospitalization can occur, particularly among vulnerable populations like children, the elderly, and those with weakened immune systems.

 Sources indicate that severe Salmonella infections can lead to complications, such as septicemia or reactive arthritis, showcasing the importance of addressing contamination risks in food exports.
 To mitigate such risks, it is imperative for exporters to adhere to strict hygiene practices and regularly monitor their products for Salmonella presence, ensuring consumer safety and preserving their business reputation.